 Using a Limited User Password

-To satisfy these requirements, the Limited User Password was added.
-You can specify what this password is with the Maintenance à Change Password à Limited User Password menu option.
-Only the main (unlimited) user of the program can specify or change this password.
-If you also specify a regular logon password (the Program Entry Password), then whenever you start the program, you are prompted for that Program Entry password.
+You can specify what this password is with the Maintenance ⇒ Change Password ⇒ Limited User Password menu option.
+When you set this, you also must specify a regular logon password (the Program Entry Password) with Maintenance ⇒ Change Password ⇒ Program Entry Password.
+Once you do that, whenever you start the program, you are prompted for that Program Entry password.
 However, at that prompt either the main Program Entry password or the Limited User Password (assuming you have specified one) is accepted.
-If you go in with the Limited User Password, the following basic rules and restrictions apply to what you can do.
-(These restrictions can be altered somewhat by options on the Maintenance à Main Window Options menu, which will be discussed further below.)

 -You can see the main window, with envelope numbers listed in the Donor List on the left rather than names.